Crock Pot Queso Blanco Dip

 I have this thing for white American cheese.
 It's the stuff I grew up on and it's still my favorite today.
 Not the individually wrapped slices, but the kind they cut for you at the deli.
 Loooooove it.

-I melt it into scrambled eggs, use it to make the best ever grilled cheese, and I use it for my very favorite Philly cheesesteak sandwiches.
-It's always stocked in my fridge and one hundred percent our family favorite.
+I melt it into scrambled eggs, use it to make the best ever grilled cheese, and use it for my very favorite Philly cheesesteak sandwiches.
+It's always stocked in my fridge and is one hundred percent our family favorite.

 That's why I love this dip so very, very much.
 It is made with my beloved white American melted with lots of other goodies like green chilies, cumin, and onion powder.
 Together they make an irresistible, melty, cheesy queso blanco.